sheki/parse-blog/content/post/document_databases.md

 * It is practically schema less and you can add fields to without specifying it anywhere.
 * It has a custom JSON based query language or has an almost SQL like GQL interface.
 * Automatically adds indexes for all fields in an entity.
-* developer has to define compound indexes (they call it a composite index).
+* Developer has to define compound indexes (they call it a composite index).
 * Their developer tool kit claims to suggest indexes if it encounters a query without an index.
 This is a unique and neat feature.
 * Has been around for a while, from right when google app engine launched.
 * 1MB max object size, it is the largest allowed.
 20,000 indexes per collection/entity.